 McConnelsville is a very small village located in the state of Ohio.
-With a population of 1,639 people and two associated neighborhoods, McConnelsville is the 491st largest community in Ohio.
-McConnelsville has an unusually large stock of pre-World War II architecture, making it one of the older and more historic villages.
+With a population of 1,633 people and two associated neighborhoods, McConnelsville is the 491st largest community in Ohio.
+Much of the housing stock in McConnelsville was built prior to World War II, making it one of the older and more historic villages in the country.

 Also of interest is that McConnelsville has more people living here who work in computers and math than 95% of the places in the US.

-As is often the case in a small village, McConnelsville doesn't have a public transportation system that people use for their commute.
+McConnelsville is a small village, and as such doesn't have a public transit system that people use to get to and from their jobs every day.

-McConnelsville is a somewhat ethnically-diverse village.
 The people who call McConnelsville home describe themselves as belonging to a variety of racial and ethnic groups.
 The greatest number of McConnelsville residents report their race to be White, followed by Black or African-American.
-Important ancestries of people in McConnelsville include Irish, German, English, Italian, and European.
+Important ancestries of people in McConnelsville include German, English, Irish, Italian, and European.

 The most common language spoken in McConnelsville is English.
 Other important languages spoken here include Italian and Polish.